allegroai/clearml-docs/docs/webapp/applications/apps_model_deployment.md

 * Model Configuration
   * Trust Remote Code - Select to set Hugging Face [`trust_remote_code`](https://huggingface.co/docs/text-generation-inference/main/en/reference/launcher#trustremotecode) to `true`.
-  * Revision - The specific Hugging Face version of the model you want to use.
+  * Revision - The specific Hugging Face version of the model (i.e. weights) you want to use.
 You can use a specific commit ID or a branch like `refs/pr/2`.
   * Code Revision - The specific revision to use for the model code on HuggingFace Hub.
 It can be a branch name, a tag name, or a commit ID.
 If unspecified, will use the default version.
   * Max Model Length - Model context length.
 If unspecified, will be automatically derived from the model